CONSERVATION WORK

 Below are some collected videos of various species of snakes throughout the spring, summer and fall, at 25 locations in southern New York, during my trail camera den project.
 2025.

-The above compilation of clips comes from a once historically known den site, now rarely visited, in Western Dutchess County, NY, once frequented by the same local snake hunter who collected the snakes for zoos after the turn of the century.
-Several well-known herpetologists visited this site on various occasions, and it was the subject of various historical tales, including being the site where the bones of a young girl that went missing in the 1920s were found by one of the herpetologists while he was hunting for snakes.
-The timber rattlesnake, copperhead, black rat snake and black racer all call this unique site home – with a round door-shaped shard of rock recessed into the sheer rock wall, that the snakes use as an entrance to their overwintering chamber, I call it 'The Hobbit Hole Den Crevice', due to it's appearance.
-The second set of clips is from October of 2025, as the snakes are returning to the den for the winter.
-I painted a temporary viper eye on the rock for the project, to give the clips an added special effect.
+The above compilation of clips comes from a historically significant den site in eastern Dutchess County, NY, rarely visited today and once frequented by the local snake hunter who collected rattlesnakes for zoos after the turn of the century.
+Several notable herpetologists studied this site, and it is steeped in historical lore, including a story in which the bones of a young girl who went missing in the 1920s were reportedly found there by a herpetologist while hunting snakes.
+Timber rattlesnakes, copperheads, black rat snakes, and black racers all inhabit this unique location, which features a round, door-shaped shard of rock recessed into the sheer wall that snakes use to access their overwintering chamber.
+I call it the "Hobbit Hole Den Crevice" due to its appearance.
+A large flat shelf-rock beneath the crevice suggests that Native Americans may have once camped here, possibly sleeping on the stone or building fires atop it.
+Stories of homes built over snake dens with fires blazing over entrances, awakening residents to rattlesnakes inside, are drawn from sites like this.
+The first set of clips shows the snakes’ spring emergence, while the second captures their return in October for the winter.
+For the project, I painted a temporary viper eye on the rock to add a unique visual effect to the footage.

 Above is a clip of a black racer living in a place you wouldn’t expect to see copperhead snakes, which reside there also, in a stone pile hidden in the tall grass of a field at a small park in Ulster County, NY.
 I knew the den was close to these small boulders, but I now have fairly definitive proof that the entrance is on the other side of the rock to the left.
 Both species of black snakes and copperheads use this as a hibernaculum.
 There is a second den, not much more than 30 feet away, in a smaller but similar stone pile.
 With more stone piles scattered throughout the field and woods, likely from quarrying done in the 1950s, there may be more dens also - and with other naturally occuring known snake dens in the area, it's likely the snakes moved in from one of those locations, as they are known to do when they find suitable habitat.